roblabla/ghidra-ci/README.md

 There are several improvements to be made:

-1. MacOS binaries should be notarized and signed to avoid having them fail on first start.
-Currently, all the binaries must be run manually through a right-click -> open action to make them trusted.

-2. The Eclipse IDE plugin should be built.
+1. The Eclipse IDE plugin should be built.
 This is not really possible today, as eclipse IDE plugins can only be built through manual action from the Eclipse IDE software.